swapnajakulkarni/Swapnaja-Kulkarni/README.md

 I have completed <B> Masters in Computer Application.

-I take pride to have <B> 8 plus years of experinece </B> in being a versatile professional with diverse skills.
+I take pride to have <B> 8 plus years of experience</B> in being a versatile professional with diverse skills.

 Being adaptable and flexible in any domain procured  <B> strong knowledge of of programming and deep intrest of analytics.